Neema: A Sukuma Tale of Hope and Healing in Bubiki

 In the heart of Bubiki, this moment of solidarity at a funeral becomes a poignant reminder of the strength and beauty of the Sukuma way of life.
 It illustrates how, even in the midst of sorrow, the community comes together, upholding the values of empathy, support, and togetherness - values that also surround and bolster Neema in her journey of healing and hope.

-a blue mission point logo with a compass on it
+A blue logo for mission point with a compass in the middle.

 Amigos Internacionales: A Catalyst for Hope